TWBug/GoldCardHenge/content/news/covid-19-announcement.en.md

 <https://www.cdc.gov.tw/En/Bulletin/Detail/z5jLbqfeiVRbY3ECrhmhEg?typeid=158>

-6/24

-## Beginning June 30, Gold Card pick up location restricted to Taiwan

-Beginning from noon June 30, the pick-up location for the Employment Gold Card will be set in Taiwan, and there will no longer be an option for picking up the card at an overseas mission.
-Applicants can download the Resident Authorization Certificate on the Application Portal to enter Taiwan.
-The Gold Card must be collected within 30 days of entering Taiwan at one of the National Immigration Agency's Service Centers.

 6/15

 **R.O.C.
 (Taiwan) overseas missions will halt the processing of all visa applications during Taiwan’s nationwide Level 3 epidemic alert.**